“I was feeling very alone and irritable.”

 I began asking progressively bolder questions about the practical realities of career progression, earning potential etc.

-I was leading a lot of facilitated conversations.
-That was a skill that I knew I had – being able to bring people of differing views together, put them in conversation and come out with maybe not agreeing but at least not hating each other.
+So I started leading a lot of facilitated conversations.
+That was a skill that I knew I had – being able to bring people of differing views together, put them in conversation and come out with maybe not agreeing, but at least not hating each other.

 So I organized a bunch of these through the synagogue that I belonged to, bringing in personal friend groups and family members.

-Afterwards I thought ‘oh, I can do this, I can do this on the hard stuff, so this is a part of a potential job that I know I can do’.
+Afterwards I thought ‘Wow, I can do this.
+I can do this on the hard stuff, so this is a part of a potential job that I know I can do’.

 My husband and I had been talking about moving out to a smaller US city for a while, so when I felt ready to properly start the job search I applied to a few things in New York but also applied to jobs in other cities we'd been talking about.